Alex Bowman through the years

 Tyler Barrick | Getty Images

-A four-win ARCA Racing Series season in 2012 paved the way for his first career NASCAR Xfinity Series start at Chicagoland Speedway in September, piloting the No. 30 Turner Motorsports Chevrolet to a 17th-place finish.
+A four-win ARCA Menards Series season in 2012 paved the way for his first career NASCAR Xfinity Series start in September at Chicagoland Speedway, piloting the No. 30 Turner Motorsports Chevrolet to a 17th-place finish.

 Todd Warshaw | NASCAR via Getty Images